Voice of the Customer Template

 Create your own Voice of the Customer framework

-Making your own voice of the customer research is easy.
-Miro’s whiteboard tool is the perfect canvas to create and share them.
-Get started by selecting the Voice of the Customer Template, then take the following steps to make one of your own.
+Conducting your own Voice of the Customer research is made easier using Miro’s virtual collaboration platform.
+It is the perfect canvas to create and share your VoC framework.
+Get started by selecting the Voice of the Customer Template, then take the following steps.

 Collect your customer feedback from relevant primary resources.
 Revisit customer surveys, product reviews, or website analytics to pinpoint how your customers talk about your products and services in their own words.
-You can also import survey results directly onto a digital whiteboard in Miro using.
+You can also import survey results directly onto a digital board in Miro using Forms and Surveys integrations.